MahlerFest 38 Symposium

 This illustrated lecture provides an introduction to the ‘Lost Generation’ of composers, artists, musicians and performers who were exiled and suppressed by the Fascist Nazi regime between 1933-1945.
 This is conveyed through the life stories of four composers – Julius Burger [Bürger] (1897-1995), Walter Bricht (1904-1970), Walter Arlen (1920-2023), and Viktor Ullmann (1898-1944).
 Each perspective offers a glimpse at the effects of Nazi institutionalized bigotry, the ensuing diaspora and industrialized barbarism on the lives of these artists and the wider effect these ruptures had on early 20th century Western culture.

 Other talks and educational programs will be presented throughout the season.
 Ryan Hugh Ross will introduce the 2001 film “Estranged Passengers – In Search of Viktor Ullmann” at a showing at 11AM on Thursday, May 15 at the Academy Mapleton Hill.
-And Dave Maass will present a talk as part of “Opening Night: Death Goes on Strike” – Death Strikes: Behind the Panels
+And Dave Maass will present a talk as part of “Opening Night: Death Goes on Strike” – Death Strikes: Behind the Panels.
+Jeremy Barham will offer insights during the Guided Hike.

 Academy Mapleton Hill – our new host for the Symposium in 2025!